ConnorSweeneyDev/TuiMusic/readme.md

 else.

-After following the platform specific instructions below you can execute `script/build.sh` followed by `script/run.sh` from the root of the project to build and run the project.
+After following the platform specific instructions below you can execute `script/build.sh` followed by `script/run.sh` (or `script/run.bat` on Windows) from the root of the project to build and run it.

 ### Windows
 Do the following to ensure your environment is set up correctly: